 Sociology and Criminology

-Social Work and Professional Practice
+Social Work and Health

 We are particularly interested in pursuing research that adopts a participatory design and research that impacts upon social policy.
 Our particular areas of research expertise lies in: